-The mission of the Office of Student Financial Services is to provide aid and advisory services to students and families seeking resources to achieve educational goals and to support the College's recruitment, enrollment, and retention objectives while maintaining regulatory compliance.
-Additional information can be found on Student Financial Services' website.
+The mission of the Office of Student Financial Services is to provide aid and advisory services to students and families seeking resources to achieve educational goals and to support SUNY New Paltz's recruitment, enrollment, and retention objectives while maintaining regulatory compliance.
+Additional information, including a Financial Aid Advising Guide, can be found on Student Financial Services' website.

 To submit financial aid documentation, please fax information to 845-257-3568, or scan documents and e-mail to email@example.com.